In our previous post we asked the simple question: it’s 2017, where are all the hoverboards?

 The fact that we don’t yet have antigravity boards makes it look like technology is what’s holding us back from moving around like it’s the future.
 But as we pointed out, we do actually have mobility options (electric bikes, e-scooters, e-boards, and other electric wheels) that wipe the floor with Marty’s hoverboards!

-The real reason it seem like we don’t have hoverboards is because they are not very widespread.
+The real reason it seems like we don’t have hoverboards is because they are not very widespread.
 The real culprit, we concluded, was urban planning, not a lack of great options or technology.

 A DEAD SIMPLE SOLUTION?